from datasets import load_dataset

 # Some settings

-seed = 42 # Seed for random number generator
+guidance_scale = 42 # Seed for random number generator seed

 The first step is to encode the text prompt.
 Because we plan to do classifier-free guidance, we’ll actually create two sets of text embeddings: one with the prompt, and one representing an empty string.
 You can also encode a ‘negative prompt’ in place of the empty string, or combine multiple prompts with different weightings, but this is the most common usage: